menu

 BASE64URL-ENCODE(SHA256(ASCII(code_verifier)))

 After this step, the server compares this calculated value (the above one) with the code challenge sent with the request in the previous steps.
-If the value matches and assuming nothing went wrong in the entire process, the server finally hands off the access token to the client.
+If the value matches, and assuming nothing went wrong throughout the process, the server finally hands the access token to the client.

 BASE64URL-ENCODE(SHA256(ASCII(code_verifier))) == code_challenge